2025 Edition

 Income from US sources

-For example: US property rents, interest from American banks, royalties from American companies, etc.
+E.g.: rents, interest from American banks, royalties, etc.

 Significant economic activity within the U.S.